nasa/Transform-to-Open-Science-Book/Open_Science_Cookbook/Your_Organizations_Open_Science_Journey.md

 To help make this event a success, we recommend the following:
 * If your organization has open data, open-source software, a preprint or open access server, and free resources for scientific analysis we recommend *not* trying to cover them all in a single webinar.
 Instead, consider putting on a webinar series, with each event focusing on one type of scientific information.
 Similarly, if your organization has multiple types of data, with special access instructions for each type, consider splitting that webinar into a multi-part series, too.
 * Ensure that the instructions for accessing your organization’s open scientific information are easy to find.
 Clearly display any limitations to the usage of the data or software, and include instructions for citing the data and code of others.
 * If possible, include a demo of using the data, software etc. during the webinar, and use that to highlight those in your organization already engaged in open science.
 * Contact TOPS to amplify your event!
 We can send your event series to our listserv and amplify your Tweets.

 **TOPS Will Provide**

 To help make this event a success, TOPS will provide organizations with the following support:
 * TOPS will amplify your event on our listserv, via Twitter, and in our community forums.
-* Year of Open Science branding packet, including templates for stickers, presentation templates, Zoom backgrounds, and a guide for the use of NASA’s and TOPS’ logo and name
+* Year of Open Science branding packet, including templates for stickers, presentation templates, Zoom backgrounds, and a guide for the use of NASA’s and TOPS’ logo and name.

 ### Sponsor an Award